 For buyers:

-- You can either mail your registration documents to the Parks and Wildlife Registration Unit or register your vessel in person.
+- You can mail your registration documents to the Parks and Wildlife Registration Unit or register your vessel in person.
 You will need a Registration Application, proof of ownership documents, such as a bill of sale or previous registration, or a Title Court-issued document that concerns vessel ownership.
 Your registration will be valid from January 1st through December 31st, no matter when you registered your vessel.

 - You will be given a Colorado registration number but no decals.
 You can attach the number or paint it on your vessel on each side of the bow.
 It should be in a contrasting tone so it is always visible.